Will-Helliwell/Recipy/README.md

 # **Recipy**

-## About Project
+## About the Project

- Recipy is a web application that allows users to filter recipes by ingredients they have in their pantry.
+ Recipy (pronounced 'reci-pie') is a web application that allows users to filter recipes by ingredients they have in their pantry.
 Users can also add recipes to their favourites and play a themed Spotify playlist to cook along to.
 ---
 ### Initial Spec